whatwg/streams/README.md

 });
 ```

 In addition to calling the `abort` functionality given in the stream's constructor, a readable stream's `abort(reason)` method cleans up the stream's internal buffer and ensures that the `pull` constructor parameter is never called again.
-It Puts the stream in the `"finished"` state—aborting is not considered an error—but any further attempts to `read()` will result in `reason` being thrown, and attempts to call `waitForReadable()` will give a promise rejected with `reason`.
+It puts the stream in the `"finished"` state—aborting is not considered an error—but any further attempts to `read()` will result in `reason` being thrown, and attempts to call `waitForReadable()` will give a promise rejected with `reason`.

 ### The Readable Stream State Diagram